Federal Interstate Registration Scheme (FIRS)

 FIRS vehicles operated outside these guidelines are considered unregistered.
 Operating or causing or permitting the operation of unregistered heavy vehicles may result in penalties and/or demerit points.
 See unregistered vehicles for more information.

-Applying for FIRS registration
+Applying for FIRS registration up until 30 June 2018

 - A completed Application for Registration form